Building a Design System Generator from Scratch

 Generating Shade Scales

-Each hue needs a full shade scale from 50 (very light) to 950 (very dark):
+Each hue needs a full scale from 50 (near white) to 950 (near black):

 function generateScale(